-Cricklewood, in North West London, is a community on the borders of three boroughs, and thus tends to be civically ignored: it has no public space, no town hall, no library, not even a single bench.
+Cricklewood, in north-west London, is a community on the borders of three boroughs, and thus tends to be civically ignored: it has no public space, no town hall, no library, not even a bench.

-In response, Spacemakers created Cricklewood Town Square, a mobile public space, which could roam across the area, reclaiming forgotten patches of land, and transforming them with a programme of events into civic space for everyone to use.
+In response to a site-activation brief as part of a wider project, Spacemakers proposed Cricklewood Town Square: a mobile public space, which could roam across the area, reclaiming forgotten patches of land, and transforming them with a programme of events into civic space for everyone to use.

 Cricklewood Town Square ran in September 2013.
-It was designed in collaboration with Studio Kieren Jones, funded by the Mayor of London's Outer London Fund and LB Barnet, and was part of a wider series of projects led by Gort Scott Architects.
+It was funded by the Mayor of London's Outer London Fund and LB Barnet, and was part of a wider series of projects led by Gort Scott Architects.
 Photography by Theo Simpson.

 Spacemakers is led by Matt Weston and Tom James, and was founded by Dougald Hine.
 We're based in Brighton, London and Stockholm.

 Along with our project work, we have a strong history of consultancy.